UniMath/agda-unimath/NAMING-CONVENTIONS.md

   general category the entry is about.

-Given Agda's current lack of a namespace mechanism, we can't have named logical collection of definitions that span multiple files.
+Given Agda's current lack of a namespace mechanism, we can't have named logical collections of definitions that span multiple files.
 Instead, we've incorporated what would typically be a namespace directly into the name.
 This convention is particularly applied to key mathematical concepts, such as groups, rings, categories, graphs, and trees, and so on.